-Since 1999, Mr. Mihaylov is the Music Director of the The Great Voices of Bulgaria choir.
-With this ensemble, he has been immensely successful directing versatile projects together with extraordinary artist such as Prof. Stefan Dragostinov, the Bulgarian kaval virtuoso Theodosii Spassov, the Hollywood composer Michel Colombier, the jazz pianist François Raulin and his trio, the Hungarian organist László Fassang and his traditional flutes and bagpipe counterpart Balázs Dongó Szokolay, to name a few.
-He has appeared to a critical acclaim in over 20 countries in Europe, Asia and North America at many of the world's great festivals.
+Since 1999, Dr. Mihaylov has been the Music Director of the The Great Voices of Bulgaria choir.
+With this ensemble, he has directed versatile projects involving extraordinary artists such as Prof. Stefan Dragostinov, the Bulgarian kaval virtuoso Theodosii Spassov, band FSB, the Hollywood composer Michel Colombier, the jazz pianist François Raulin, the saxophonists Christophe Monniot, François Corneloup, double bassist Claude Tchamitchian, Bruno Chevillon, the Hungarian organist László Fassang and his traditional flutes and bagpipe counterpart Balázs Dongó Szokolay, to name a few.
+He has been received with critical acclaim at many of the world's greatest festivals in over 25 countries in Europe, Asia and North America.
+In 2023 he created the album Yana, together with the pioneer of ethno-folk and electronic music fusion in Bulgaria Yavor Roussinoff.

 Ilia Mihaylov, Sofia, 2017.